goto-bus-stop/crossguid/README.md

 ## Compiling

-Just do the normal cmake thing:
+Do the normal cmake thing:

 ```
 mkdir build